-Capital assets, which include land, leasehold improvements; buildings and improvements; vehicles, furniture and equipment; and construction in progress, are reported in the government-wide financial statements.
+Capital assets, which include land, leasehold improvements; buildings and improvements; vehicles, furniture and equipment; construction in progress; and intangible right-to-use assets are reported in the government-wide financial statements.

 Capital assets are defined by the District as assets with an initial, individual cost in excess of \$5,000 and an estimated useful life of more than one year.
 Capital assets are recorded at historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.